Text Index

 As Abraham Joshua Heschel (ז״ל) said, “Expositors of the teachings of the prophets are prone to dwell upon passages which seem to conform to their views and predilections. . . .
 The harsh words, the grave threats, the relentless demands, the shrieks of doom, are usually disregarded.”[2]

-Even Christians, who are supposed to believe in the God revealed to them in the words and actions of Jesus, who, in a highly symbolic act, cursed the fig tree which bore no fruit, and drove out the moneychangers from the Temple, declaring it to have become a den of robbers (Mark 11:12-17); and in the God proclaimed by Peter, who struck dead Ananias and Sapphira after they lied about their possessions (Acts 5:1-11); and in the God proclaimed by Paul, who spoke freely of “the wrath of God revealed from heaven against all ungodliness” (Romans 1:18) - yes, even Christians prefer to the God of the New Testament a cuddly God, a warm fuzzy, a wish projection out of a life of velvet slippers and bunnies, bunnies everywhere, even on Easter.
+Even Christians, who are supposed to believe in the God revealed to them by Jesus, who, in a highly symbolic act, cursed the fig tree which bore no fruit, and drove out the moneychangers from the Temple, declaring it to have become a den of robbers (Mark 11:12-17); the God proclaimed by Peter, a God who struck dead Ananias and Sapphira after they lied about their possessions (Acts 5:1-11); and the God proclaimed by Paul, who spoke freely of “the wrath of God revealed from heaven against all ungodliness” (Romans 1:18) - even Christians prefer a cuddly God, a warm fuzzy, a wish projection out of a life of velvet slippers, bunnies, bunnies everywhere, even on Easter, to the God of the New Testament.

-But as Heschel says, “the anger of God is not a blind, explosive force, operating without reference to the behavior of man, but rather voluntary and purposeful, motivated by concern for right and wrong.”[3]
+But what if Heschel got it right when he insisted on the ongoing importance of thinking of God as an angry God?
+I quote: “the anger of God is not a blind, explosive force, operating without reference to the behavior of man, but rather voluntary and purposeful, motivated by concern for right and wrong.”[3]

-Plato, too, recognized that there is a limit to forbearance beyond which it becomes its opposite: no longer a blessing, but a curse:
+Plato, too, recognized that there is a limit to forbearance beyond which it becomes its opposite: a curse rather than a blessing:

 The unrighteous and vicious are always to be pitied in any case; and one can afford to forgive as well as to pity him who is curable, and refrain and calm one’s anger, not getting into a passion, like a woman, and nursing ill-feeling.
 But upon him who is incapable of reformation and wholly evil, the vials of our wrath should be poured out; wherefore, I say, that good men ought, as the occasion demands, to be either gentle or passionate.”[4]

 The Bible is a book of questions, not answers.
+Even a cursory reading thereof demonstrates the point.
 “Thus says the Lord God of hosts, the God of Israel: Why do you commit this great evil against yourselves? . . .
 Why do you provoke Me to anger?”
 (Jer 44:7-8).[6]

 “There are moments in history when anger alone can conquer evil.”[7]

-What is the gospel according to Nahum?
-It is that God had routed the Assyrians according to his steadfast love for the sake of his people.
+The gospel according to Nahum is that God had routed the Assyrians according to his steadfast love for the sake of his people, and would go on to destroy their power forever.
 “Therefore a fierce people must honor you, an outpost of tyrannical nations fear you” (Isa 25:3).
-They had left the land, and soon their yoke would be removed altogether (so also Isa 14:24-27).
+They had left the land; soon their yoke would be removed altogether (so also Isa 14:24-27).

-It is true that the gospel according to Nahum has to be read in tandem with the gospel according to Jonah, in which even Assyria is given the chance to mend its ways – and does so!
+Within the framework of the collection we call the Bible, it is true that the gospel according to Nahum is to be read in tandem with the gospel according to Jonah.
+In Jonah, even irreformable Assyria is given the chance to repent of its past – and does so!

 [1] The Hebrew text on which my translation is based differs slightly from MT on a few occasions.
 I will present the Hebrew text according to an analysis of its poetic structure on another occasion.